Dragon Ball Daima – Watch the trailer for the new Dragon Ball anime

 Iyoku shared a written message from Akira Toriyama:

 "Hello.
-I am Akira Toriyama.
-I'm currently working on a new Dragon Ball.
-The title is “Dragon Ball DAIMA” is a made-up term, which in Japanese characters would be “大魔” or in English would be something like “Mal.”
+I'm Akira Toriyama.
+I'm currently working on a new Dragon Ball series.
+The title is "Dragon Ball DAIMA."
+It's a made-up term, which in Japanese characters would be "大魔" or in English would be something like "Evil."

-Due to a conspiracy, Goku and his friends are transformed into little ones.
-To make things right, they will leave for a new world!
-It's a great adventure with intense action in an unknown and mysterious world.
-As Goku has to compensate for his small size, he uses his Nyoibo (Pole Power) to fight, something that hasn't been seen in a long time.
-I created the story and settings as well as many of the designs.
-I'm putting a lot more into this than usual!
-Things will be revealed that approach the mysteries of the world of Dragon Ball.
-I hope you enjoy these unusual battles that are cute and powerful!”
+Due to a conspiracy, Goku and his friends are transformed into small ones.
+To fix things, they'll set off to a new world!
+It's a grand adventure with intense action in an unknown and mysterious world.
+As Goku has to compensate for his small size, he uses his Nyoibo (Pole Power) to fight, something he hasn't seen in a long time.
+I created the story and settings, as well as many of the designs.
+I'm putting a lot more effort into this than usual!
+Things will be revealed that get closer to the mysteries of the Dragon Ball world.
+I hope you enjoy these unusual battles that are both cute and powerful!

-Furthermore, the Dragon Ball Super premiered in July 2015 and aired for 131 episodes until March 2018.
-Funimation and Crunchyroll streamed the series as it aired, and Funimation released the series on streaming.
+Additionally, the Dragon Ball Super premiered in July 2015 and aired for 131 episodes until March 2018.
+Funimation and Crunchyroll streamed the series as it aired, and Funimation released the series on streaming services.

-Subsequently, Dragon Ball Super: Super Hero debuted in Japan in June 2022 and in August in the United States.
-Crunchyroll and Sony Pictures showed the film in theaters worldwide.
-Finally, screenings include both the original Japanese audio with subtitles and dubbing, with the film being shown in 13 dubbed languages and 29 subtitled languages.
+Dragon Ball Super: Super Hero subsequently premiered in Japan in June 2022 and in the United States in August.
+Crunchyroll and Sony Pictures screened the film in theaters worldwide.
+Finally, the screenings include both the original Japanese audio with subtitles and dubbed versions, with the film being shown in 13 dubbed languages and 29 subtitled languages.

 Source: Official Dragon Ball Panel at New York Comic Con and Official Channel